GambuzX/Glitch-Garden/README.md

 Glitch Garden

-Plants vs Zombies inspired game.
+Project developed for a Unity 3D online course.
 Targeted for android.

-Download the rar file to play!
+Download the zip file to play!